- What is DxShield®?

 It is difficult to read characters and look at screens.

 Your glasses and face mask reflect on the shield.

 Moisture in exhaled breath sticks to the shield, fogging it up and blocking your view.

 DxShield® is a film for medical eye shield with a highly transparent anti-reflection film.
 Clear vision for long period of time is crucial in medical settings, especially in operating theaters.
 This shield is ideal for the task.

 Dexerials has developed this film for shields by applying anti-reflection technology used for LCD displays.

 - *1 It uses a commercially available frame for eyeshields.

 DxShield® has an anti-reflection layer on both sides of the film.
 This anti-reflection layer features nano-level tiny convexes arranged on the surface, which can be seen under magnification.
 It is called a moth-eye structure because it resembles the surface of a moth's eyes.

-Dexerials' moth-eye type anti-reflection film provides anti-reflectivity to displays in the field of electronics field, and has now applied this technology to the material for medical shields.
+Dexerials' moth-eye type anti-reflection film provides anti-reflectivity to displays in the field of electronics field.
+Dexerials Corporation has applied this technology for medical shield applications.